 Geotechnical engineers earn upwards of 84,000$ depending on education and experience.
 Geotechnical engineering professionals often work in the private sector for engineering firms.
 There are also jobs in education and government.

 Where do geotechnical engineers work?

 Geotechnical engineers work in the field and office.
 At the start of a project, an engineer designs a structure with a certain load pushed on earth.

 Based on load characteristics, geotechnical engineers design foundations using its soil characteristics and rock mechanics and properties.

-After they collect boreholes cores, they review test results in laboratory.
-Finally, they can determine the appropriate parameters for an engineering analysis.
+After they collect borehole cores, they review test results in a laboratory.
+Finally, they can determine the appropriate parameters for engineering analysis.